camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/07-model-api/03-reading-a-model.html.md

 start.setAttributeValueNs("custom-attribute", "http://camunda.org/custom", "new value");
 ```

-Also you can access the child elements of an element or references to other elements.
+Uou can also access the child elements of an element or references to other elements.
 For example a sequence flow
-references a source and a target element.
-While a flow node (like start event, tasks etc.) have child elements
+references a source and a target element while a flow node (like start event, tasks etc.) has child elements
 for incoming and outgoing sequence flows.

-For example the following BPMN model was create by the BPMN model API as an example for a simple process.
+For example the following BPMN model was created by the BPMN model API as an example for a simple process.

 ```xml
 <?xml version="1.0" encoding="UTF-8" standalone="no"?>